 How to be Successful at Family Court Services Mediation

-In San Diego family court, whenever the issue of child custody and visitation is brought before the court, the parents are required to attend Family Court Services Mediation.
+In the San Diego family court, whenever the issue of child custody and visitation is brought before the court, the parents are required to attend Family Court Services Mediation.
 This is an attempt to settle the case before it goes in front of the judge.
-Generally the parties will meet with a mediator for about an hour and the mediator will encourage the parents to reach an agreement on custody and visitation.
+Generally, the parties will meet with a mediator for about an hour and the mediator will encourage the parents to reach an agreement on custody and visitation.
 If the parents cannot agree then the mediator will issue a recommendation to the court.
 It is very important that FCS Mediation is taken seriously.
 Many family law judges rely heavily on the recommendations made by the mediator.
 Here are some tips from John Griffith, a divorce and family lawyer in Encinitas, California.

 - Be prepared.

 Family Court Services appointments usually last for about an hour.
 This means that you will have about 30 minutes to give your side of the story to the mediator.
 The need to be effective at communicating to the mediator which requires that you be prepared.
-The best way to be prepared is to have plan going in.
+The best way to be prepared is to have a plan going in.
 The Family Court Services Worksheet below will help you stay focused on what the mediator actually wants to hear.
 While you can’t give anything to the mediator when you go in, you are allowed to bring your own notes.
 Fill out the worksheet and use it as a guide when you go to your appointment.